-This curriculum brings together computing, design and cognitive psychology.
+Human-Computer Interaction curriculum brings together computing, interaction design and cognitive psychology.
 It offers a research-based approach to designing interactive, software and technical systems.

-The HCI programme is an internationally accredited 2 year Master's programme (120 ECTS), fully in English, offered by the Tallinn University’s School of Digital Technologies.
+The Human-Computer Interaction programme is an internationally accredited 2 year Master's programme (120 ECTS), fully in English, offered by the Tallinn University’s School of Digital Technologies.

 The aim of the HCI programme is to prepare specialists, equipped with knowledge and skills for designing meaningful technology.
 You will undertake interdisciplinary courses, projects and research from the disciplines of design, technology, and cognitive psychology.
 The programme is organized in layers, from a very solid core to flexible of electives allowing you to fine-tune your education.